MCECorpus/MCEC-DeID/docs/MCEC-specific-tags.md

 # MCEC-specific tags

-The tags below have been created to protect identifiers not contemplated in the Safe Harbor method, but which directly or indirectly identify participant information or that of their "relatives, employers, or household members".
+The tags below have been created to protect identifiers not contemplated in the Safe Harbor method, but which directly or indirectly identify participant information or that of their "relatives, employers, or household members" (also called identifier ["referents"](Terms-and-definitions.md#identifier-referents) throughout this documentation).
 There are two types of tags: educational record tags and personally identifiable information tags.

 ## Educational record tags